Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Numerical analysis

 We have chosen $p_0 = \gamma_0 = 0.1$.
 It is important to notice that while this channel does not strictly respect the low-degree ansatz it can be approximated by one, well enough for our protocol to be efficient.
 For a detailed analysis of the error committed in such approximation for similar cases refer to Appendix~\ref{phys}.
 We run the simulation of the reconstruction of some entries of $\bchi$.
-More specifically we computed the number of samples needed to reach a fixed threshold of error $\epsilon$ for different system size, reaching up to $100$ qubits. \\ We studied two scenarios.
-First, the application of a single \textit{iSWAP} gate in the center of the chain and then a full layer of nearest-neighbors \textit{iSWAP} gates.
-In the first case we don't make use of the rotated $\bG$ function and therefore the average converges to the process matrix $\bchi^{\map{C}}$ of the noisy implementation of the gate $\map{C} = \map{U}_{iSWAP} \circ \bigotimes_j \map{E}_j$.
-We made this choice since the noisy implementation of one single \textit{iSWAP} respects the ansatz of being low degree and therefore doesn't require the post-processing procedure.
+More specifically we computed the number of samples needed to reach a fixed threshold of error $\epsilon$ for different system size, reaching up to $100$ qubits.
+We studied two scenarios, depicted in Fig.~\ref{fig:comp}(\subref{fig:single}--\subref{fig:layer}).
+First, the application of a single \textit{iSWAP} gate in the center of the chain and then a full layer of nearest neighbors \textit{iSWAP} gates.
+In the first case we do not make use of the rotated $\bG$ function and therefore the average converges to the process matrix $\bchi^{\map{C}}$ of the noisy implementation of the gate $\map{C} = \map{U}_{iSWAP} \circ \bigotimes_j \map{E}_j$.
+We made this choice since the noisy implementation of one single \textit{iSWAP} respects the ansatz of being low degree and therefore does not require the postprocessing procedure.
 In the second case, however, the contribution of the layer of gates generates a noisy channel $\map{C}$ with non-negligible higher-order Pauli components.
 Therefore, we make use of the rotated $\bG$ function defined in Eq.~\eqref{rot_g} to eliminate the action of the gates and optimized to minimize the variance (Eq.~\eqref{min_u}).
 We find that its average value converges correctly to the process matrix of just the error channel $\bchi^{\map{E}}$.
 We applied the procedure mentioned above for the reconstruction of three different entries of the process matrix.
-Fig.~\ref{fig:chi_00_thr} reports the results for different values of $\balpha,\bbeta$.
+Figure~\ref{fig:chi_00_thr} reports the results for different values of $\balpha,\bbeta$.
 In the top panel $\balpha=\bbeta = (0,\ldots,0)$ which corresponds to the all-identity case and is related to the fidelity of the process.
 On the central panel we estimate the entry corresponding to $\alpha_0, \beta_0 = x$ and all other entries equal to zero, which encodes the probability of having a bit flip error on the first qubit.
 We then turned to estimating an off-diagonal element and chose the entry corresponding to $\alpha_0 = 0, \beta_0=x$ and all other entries equal to zero (bottom panel).
 Results reported show that for both cases we are able to reach the same error with a constant number of samples.
-In Figure~\ref{fig:comp} we show the difference in the scaling of the number of samples needed to reach an error of $\epsilon = 0.05$, using two different $\vg$ functions.
-In blue we can see that using the optimized functions shows a constant scaling while in orange we see that the scaling is exponential if we simply use the function defined in Eq.~\eqref{rot_g} without minimizing the variance.
-While we are aware that shadow tomography is not the most efficient method to compute the fidelity of a process (i.e. $\chi_{00}$), we report the comparison as a proof of principle that exponential advantage over classical shadow is possible.